Skip to content

 Simply select the type of assessment via the dropdown, and then make sure you save the mapping for the file.

-Note: the Data Import Tool (DIT) cannot import "stand-alone" assessments.
+Note: The Data Import Tool (DIT) cannot import "stand-alone" assessments.

 Importing the File(s)